retina-dot-ai/docker-retina-databricks/README.md

 This repo contains the code used to create a custom containers with full support for:

 - Python (including pip and [conda](https://docs.conda.io/en/latest/miniconda.html))
+  * conda configured to use the default and [conda-forge](https://anaconda.org/conda-forge) channels
 - R (with [MRAN](https://mran.microsoft.com/documents/rro/reproducibility) and [littler](https://cran.r-project.org/web/packages/littler/vignettes/littler-examples.html))
 - Scala
 - Java and Jar files
 - DBFS mounts
 - ssh

 These containers are built upon ubuntu for practical extension, and try to use the latest versions of dependencies that will work with the Databricks Runtime 6.x.
+Note that the "ML" versions of the databricks runtime do not currently work with custom docker containers such as these.

+Not yet implemented:

+- Ganglia

 # Images: